dog-broad/OS_Notes/Java.md

 In this example, we create a simple Java AWT Frame and implement both MouseListener and MouseMotionListener interfaces.
 We override their respective methods to print messages when various mouse events occur.
 The `main` method creates an instance of our custom class `MouseEventsExample`, and the program displays the frame.
 When you run the program and interact with the window using the mouse, you will see the corresponding messages in the console.

-## How do you handle the Key events using java AWT.
-Explain.
+## Handling Keyboard Events / Key Events in AWT

 In Java AWT (Abstract Window Toolkit), key event handling is used to respond to user interactions with the keyboard.
 Key events occur when a user presses or releases a key on the keyboard while the focus is on a component that can receive keyboard input, such as a text field or a button.